seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 ```
     # Check if the user already exists
     if id "$username" &>/dev/null; then
-        log_message "User $username already exists.
-Skipping."
+        log_message "User $username already exists."
-        continue
     fi
 ```
-This checks if the user already exists and if so, logs a message and skips to the next iteration. "log_message" is used to call the log_message function, then "User $username already exists.
-Skipping." becomes "$1" as indicated in the log_message function.
+This checks if the user already exists and if so, logs a message to that effect. "log_message" is used to call the log_message function, then "User $username already exists." becomes "$1" as indicated in the log_message function.
+The log message here would help explain user creation error logs in Block 9, if the error is due to a user already existing.

 ## Block 9
 ```
     # Create user with a home directory
-    useradd -m -s /bin/bash "$username"
+    useradd -m -s /bin/bash "$username" &>/dev/null
     if [[ $? -eq 0 ]]; then
         log_message "User $username created."
     else
         log_message "Failed to create user $username."
-        continue
     fi
 ```
 This creates the user with a home directory and sets the default shell to /bin/bash.
-If successful, logs a message; otherwise, logs an error and skips to the next iteration. "$?" is equivalent to the exit status of the just ended action.
+If successful, logs a message; otherwise, logs an error. "$?" is equivalent to the exit status of the just ended action.
 An exit 0 means success.
+A typical use case for failure here would be where the user already exists.
+In that case, the exit status would be 1.
+The script checks for this and logs an error message then moves to the next block of code.

 ## Block 10
 ```